jonesiscoding/available/README.md

 | `--metered`     | Is 'Low Data Mode' Connection? |
 | `--all`         | Includes all flags above       |

-Additionally, the *Work* focus can be excluded from the `--focus` check with the additional flag `--nowork`.
+Additionally, the *Work* focus can be excluded from the `--focus` check with the additional flag `--no-work`.

 ### Usage Example